StefanoIncardone/kaylang/README.md

 ### Run modes

 - `interpret`: to interpret the program without compiling it
-- `build`: to compile the program down to a binary executable
+- `compile`: to compile the program down to a binary executable
 - `run`: to compile and run the generated binary executable

 ### UTF-8 support